 - Dragon Age: Both the Andrastian Chantry and Corypheus, one of the Magisters, agree on this much; the Old Gods tricked the Magisters Sidereal into entering the Golden City.
 The difference is what exactly the "trick" was.
 According to the former, it was persuading them to betray The Maker and corrupt heaven.
 According to the latter, it was that the Black City was already empty and corrupted before they got there.
 Word of God is that the Black City was verifiably golden in appearance before the Magisters' attempt to invade it, however, which raises even more questions.
 There's also Fen'Harel, the Dread Wolf, trickster god of the Elven pantheon, who seems to serve a similar purpose to them as Loki did to the Aesir — solving almost as many problems as he causes before one day he goes too far and gets branded a traitor.
 As his title suggests, he's now considered a sinister, corrupting influence, preying on the dreams and souls of the elves without mercy after sealing their gods away out of spite.
 It does not appear to be the whole truth, but the primary source of that claim is Fen'Harel himself.

 - Dungeon Crawl: Nemelex Xobeh is a Chaotic Neutral god who appreciates trickery and gambling, so they give their followers magical decks of cards to use.

 - Hades: Hermes, while being the messenger, is also the god of thieves and is just as prone to trickery as he was in the original myths.
 He's collaborating with Charon to help Zagreus find Persephone behind the other Olympians' backs.

 - Path of Exile: When passing through a Mirror of Delirium, a "Strange Voice" whispers words directly into the player character.
-He's hinted to be the trickster god Tangmazu, whose greatest achievement was turning the goddesses of the sun and moon into eternal enemies.
-However, his trickery is less pranks and more deception, and his words are meant to bring out paranoia, hysteria, and despair and recontextualizes phrases to make them sound more sinister.
+He's hinted to be the trickster god Tangmazu, whose greatest achievement was turning the goddesses of the sun and moon into mortal enemies.
+His manner of trickery involves instilling paranoia and Gaslighting people into deep despair and mania, repeating phrases to make them sound more sinister.